stepthom/math-fun/README.md

 Just testing out some fun with mathematics.

-Initially, the goal of this package will be to randomly generate a set of functions of the form:
+Initially, the goal of this package will be to randomly generate (and print to stdout) a set of functions of the form:

 ```